Islandora/documentation/docs/user-documentation/metadata.md

 # Getting Metadata into Fedora and a Triple-store

-The above sections described how Drupal manages and stores metadata, but Islandora 8 provides for pushing that metadata into a Fedora 4+ repository and a triple-store.
-Islandora does this by using Drupal's serialization capabilities to provide a JSON-LD serialization that can be ingested by Fedora 4+ repository and triple-stores.
-In response to actions taken as a result of if-then configurations in [Contexts](context.md), Islandora sends notifications to the repository and triple-store that an entity available to ingest.

-The JSON-LD module (written for Islandora) takes an entity and its corresponding RDF mapping (a structure defined by the contributed RDF module) to create a JSON-LD serialization.
-An RDF mapping for a content type, media type, or vocabulary lists its fields and the RDF predicates that should be used for them.
+Depending on the needs at your institution, you may or may not be using Fedora with your Islandora installation.
+You also may or may not be hoping to publish your metadata as RDF triples that can be queried in a triplestore.
+Both of these functionalities are driven by the JSON-LD module (written for Islandora), which provides a JSON-LD serialization of your content nodes, media nodes, as well as your taxonomy terms.
+This JSON-LD is what gets ingested by Fedora, and is also what is used to add RDF triples to the [blazegraph triplestore](https://islandora.github.io/documentation/installation/manual/installing_fedora_syn_and_blazegraph/) if you choose to use that service.

-The JSON-LD serialization for an entity is available by appending `?_format=jsonld` to the entity's URL.
-This particular syntax takes advantage of the REST API module.
-Below is an example JSONLD document representing the RDF serialization of a Repository item node created in a standard islandora-playbook based vagrant VM:
+The JSON-LD serialization for an entity is available by appending `_format=jsonld` to the entity's URL.
+Below is an example JSON-LD document representing the RDF serialization of a Repository item node created in a standard islandora-playbook based vagrant VM:

 ```
 {